 From Eleanor Zeff, Associate Professor of Politics and International Relations, “Having Fulbright scholars from Drake is a great reputation booster.
 These students serve as ambassadors, so people hear about Drake and see that our students are nationally competitive.”

 “This challenge of living and working in a place that is so culturally different from the United States has been a wonderful experience.”—Lauren Derebey (South Korea ’05)

-The Drake campus deadline for submitting applications will be in late September 2020, with the national online deadline for all components of the application, October 13, 2020.
+The Drake campus deadline for submitting applications will be in September 2021, with the national online deadline for all components of the application, October 12, 2021.

-Interested candidates should download and complete the Questionnaire below and bring it to their meeting with Dr. Karen Leroux.
+Interested candidates should complete this Google Form.
+Please complete prior to meeting with Dr. Karen Leroux.

 The Rhodes Scholarships are the oldest and most celebrated international fellowship awards in the world.